Skip to main content

 Remove String Template Literal Instead of Function Call

-The next trick to undo is code.split` `, in this case we use the Tagged Template feature of String Template Literals.
+The next trick to undo is code.split` `.
+In this case, we use the Tagged Template feature of String Template Literals.

 Let’s see how it works by creating a simple tagged template that turns the string to uppercase: